vasylenko/devdosvid.blog/_posts/2020-09-09-terraform-modules-explained.md

 ---
 layout: post
-title: Terraform Modules explained
+title: What are terraform Modules and how do they work?
-subtitle: This article will help Terraform newcomers adopt the "modules" concept easier
+subtitle: Explanation of Terraform modules and their main concepts.
+In English.
-summary: Explanation of Terraform modules and their main concepts
+summary: Explanation of Terraform modules and their main concepts.
+In English.
 date: 2020-09-09
-image: /assets/posts/2020-09-10-terraform-modules-explained/cover.jpg
+image: /assets/posts/2020-09-09-terraform-modules-explained/cover.jpg
 canonical_url: 'https://www.freecodecamp.org/news/terraform-modules-explained/'
 tags: [terraform, explained]
 ---